 Even more interesting is the analysis of pension vehicles (preference of pension funds) based on the income level of participants.
-Wealthier and higher earnings individuals prefer conservative funds with less equity exposure.
+Wealthier individuals and those with higher earnings individuals prefer conservative funds with less equity exposure.
 Lower income groups on the other hand tend to prefer riskier pension funds with more equity exposure and more market risk.